These are my complete notes for the various topic Introductions in Symmetric Cryptography.

 K = The Key fed into the encryption and decryption functions.

-# C. Rule 3.
 Keeping the encryption/decryption algorithms 'e' and 'd' secret, preventing their cryptanalysis by the enemy (known as Security by Obscurity), was standard procedure for the ~4000 year history of Cryptography prior to the discovery of public-key Cryptography.
-However, the only way of ensuring the security of the algorithms is to make them public so it can be analyzed by cryptanalysts.
+However, the only way of ensuring the security of the algorithms is to make them public so that they can be analyzed by cryptanalysts.

 This is the central principle of a foundational law in Cryptography, postulated in 1883 by Auguste Kerckhoffs: